HumanSignal/label-studio/docs/source/templates/time_series.md

   </TimeSeries>
 </View>
 ```
+The `value` parameter in the [TimeSeries](/tags/timeseries.html) tag is used to refer to the JSON key with the CSV file URL.

 ### Video & audio sync with time series

 It's possible to synchronize TimeSeries with video and audio in Label Studio.
-Right now you can do it using HyperText tag with HTML objects `<audio src="path">`/`<video src="path">` and TimeSeries together.
-We have some solutions for this in testing.
-[Contact us](https://slack.labelstudio.heartex.com/?source=template-timeseries) in Slack to learn more.
+Right now you can do this using the [HyperText](/tags/hypertext.html) tag with HTML objects `<audio src="path">`/`<video src="path">` and TimeSeries together.
+[Contact us](https://slack.labelstudio.heartex.com/?source=template-timeseries) in Slack to learn more about this experimental functionality.